 How Can a Cohabitation Agreement Protect Me?

 Cohabitation agreements can help dictate the terms of a split-up between two parties.
 This can determine anything between property division, finances, child custody, and more.
 A cohabitation agreement is essentially the unmarried equivalent to a nuptial agreement and provides security and protection to many of the same facets nuptial agreements cover.

 Are Cohabitation Agreements Essential for Everyone?

-You aren’t required to obtain a cohabitation agreement but if you are in a serious relationship that involves you and your significant other sharing fiances and home, you may want to seriously consider a cohabitation agreement in case your relationship falls apart.
+You aren’t required to obtain a cohabitation agreement but if you are in a serious relationship that involves you and your significant other sharing finances and home, you may want to seriously consider a cohabitation agreement in case your relationship falls apart.
 Because you aren’t married, your personal matters may be complex to handle, after the fact.

 Can a Family Lawyer Construct an Agreement for Me?

 While many overlook or do not even know about cohabitation agreements, it is worth looking into if you are in a situation where your future could be in jeopardy if something were to happen to the people or person you live with.
 Putting together a cohabitation agreement together on your own can be as worth as much as not putting one together at all if you do not know what is required or even where to begin.
-A family law attorney with experience in all sorts of family and domestic-related agreements can help you craft and execute a viable cohabitation agreement that can provide you with long-term security.
+A Boca family law lawyer with experience in all sorts of family and domestic-related agreements can help you craft and execute a viable cohabitation agreement that can provide you with long-term security.
 Contact any of our Florida-based law offices today to learn more about how we can help you with a cohabitation agreement.